 b.
 Amounts paid as a gratuity or tip and distributed to the employees of such business as a gratuity or tip and not as a wage, when the gratuity or tip is separately identified and itemized on the guest check or billed to the customer;

 c.
-Any cover or minimum charge and all other charges, separately listed on the bill or collected as an admission fee or fixed charge for lodging or accommodations, as defined in Section 4.01(e); and
+Any cover or minimum charge and all other charges, separately listed on the bill or collected as an admission fee or fixed charge for lodging or accommodations, as defined in Section 3.01(n); and

 d.
 Food and beverage sales to the Tribe, any other Tribal government(s), local government, state government or the United States government, including any department or subdivision of those governments.

 e.
-Food and beverage sales at Tribal pow wows or other cultural activities defined by regulation.
+Food and beverage sales at Tribal pow wows or other cultural activities.

 f.
 Sales of food and beverage, not for resale, to a nonprofit school, nonprofit hospital, or nonprofit home for the care and maintenance of children or aged persons operated by an entity of government, a regularly organized church, religious, or fraternal organization, a veteran’s organization, or a corporation incorporated under the laws of this state, if the income or benefit from the operation does not inure, in whole or in part, to an individual or private shareholder, directly or indirectly, and if the activities of the entity or agency are carried on exclusively for the benefit of the public at large and are not limited to the advantage, interests, and benefits of its members or any restricted group.